-\subsection{Normal model with unknown discrete mean}
+\subsubsection{Normal model with unknown discrete mean}

-The likelihood for the normal model is defined by Eqn.~\ref{eqn:normalmodel} with parameters ${\bm \theta} \equiv (\vec{\mu})$ for support $\vec{\mu}\in \mathbb{Z}^D$ for a normal model with unknown mean and known variance $\sigma^2$.
-We use Eqn.~\ref{eq:statpartition} to treat the problem in terms of sufficient statitics.
-The statistic partition function breaks up by dimension: For each dimension with flat prior $\varpi(\mu) = \sum_m \delta(\mu - m)$, and sufficient statistic $t = N^{-1} \sum_i^N X_i$ the statistic partition function becomes the sum over discrete prior values:
+The likelihood for the normal model is defined by Eq.~\ref{eqn:normalmodel} with parameters ${\bm \theta} \equiv (\vec{\mu})$ for support $\vec{\mu}\in \mathbb{Z}^D$ for a normal model with unknown mean and known variance $\sigma^2$.
+We use Eq.~\ref{eq:statpartition} to treat the problem in terms of sufficient statitics.
+The statistic partition function breaks up by dimension: For each dimension with the flat improper prior: